zoton2/nodecg-vue-ts-template/README.md

   - It is built targetting more modern standards (based on `@tsconfig/node22`).
 - All updates needed for NodeCG v2, which isn't too many but is still some (mainly type related).
 - Bumped `package.json`s `nodecg.compatibleRange` to `^2.3.0`, as that's the first NodeCG version that properly supported Node.js v22.11.0 LTS.
-- Replaced third party NodeCG types with official library, [@nodecg/types](https://www.npmjs.com/package/@nodecg/types).
+- Use NodeCG types from official dependency.
 - Replaced [@vueuse/head](https://github.com/vueuse/head) with [@unhead/vue](https://github.com/unjs/unhead), due to the former's sunsetting.
 - ESLint overhaul:
   - Upgraded from ESLint v9 from v8.